Zuehlke/security-onboarding/svn_basics/presentation/svn_basics.md

-### Cherrypicking
+### Cherry-picking

-Just as the term “changeset” is often used in version control systems, so is the term *cherrypicking*.
+Just as the term “changeset” is often used in version control systems, so is the term *cherry-picking*.
 This word refers to the act of choosing *one* specific changeset from a branch and replicating it to another.
-Cherrypicking may also refer to the act of duplicating a particular set of (not necessarily contiguous!) changesets from one branch to another.
+Cherry-picking may also refer to the act of duplicating a particular set of (not necessarily contiguous!) changesets from one branch to another.
 This is in contrast to more typical merging scenarios, where the “next” contiguous range of revisions is